jayamlani1/a2agc-dataset/README.md

-# A2GC2 Dataset
+# Advanced Analytics for IU’s Addictions Grand Challenge (A2AGC) Dataset

-Scripts for compiling, validating, and documenting the A2GC2 Dataset.
+Scripts for compiling, validating, and documenting the A2AGC Dataset.

 ## Base Requirements